clinic in 30 Seconds

 The clinic is open.

-The place is ready for patients.
+The medical place is open.

 3